 To apply, in 500 words or less, tell us about your passions, dreams and how you would use the Ethan Saylor Memorial Scholarship to make your dreams a reality.
 In the application, please be sure to include your name, address, age, phone number and e-mail address.
 Self-advocates may apply for themselves or have someone else complete the application for them

-The scholarship will be awarded during our Buddy Walk® on Washington March 5-6, 2019, in Washington, DC.
+The scholarship will be awarded during our 2020 NDSS Adult Summit, in Phoenix, AZ.

 2017 – SAM SUCHMANN AND MATTIE ZUFELT